 Rituximab infusion #4, one left!
 The protocol has been changed in Puebla by giving a high dose of Rituximab at the end of treatment instead of 5 small doses when the patient is back home.
 I slept most of the time during this one…

 WBC 7.6 RBC 4.05 Platelets 200 Absolute Neutrophils 6.8

 September 5, 2017,

 Registered for courses in personal training and weight management specialist.
-Reinventing myself, at least I can still use my psych and aba degree in my new venture as needed.
+Reinventing myself, at least I can still use my psych and ABA degrees in my new venture as needed.

 Certified Weight Management Specialist II